Content starts here

 Tirelessly working for Texans 50+ and their families

-In honor of Black History Month, AARP Texas reached out to a few state and federal lawmakers to share their stories about why they decided to run for office, their priorities, and what Texans aged 50-plus can do to get involved in politics.
+In honor of Asian American and Pacific Islander Heritage Month, AARP Texas reached out to a few state and federal lawmakers to share their stories about why they decided to run for office.
+We also asked about their priorities and what Texans aged 50-plus can do to get involved in politics.

 Search AARP Texas